emqx/emqx-docs/en_US/access-control/authz/file.md

 EMQX supports authorization checks against the predefined rules stored in ACL files.
 You can configure multiple authorization check rules in the file.
 After receiving the client's operation request, EMQX matches the authorization rules in order from top to bottom.
 After successfully matching a rule, EMQX allows or denies the current request according to the setting, and stops matching subsequent rules.

 File-based ACL is simple and lightweight.
 It is suitable to configure generic rules.
-For hundreds or more per-client rules, it is recommended to use other authorization sources, and file-based ACL can be the safety guard put at the end of the authorization chain. <!--Should be aligned with the current Chinese?-->
+For hundreds or more per-client rules, it is recommended to use other authorization sources, and file-based ACL can be the safety guard put at the end of the authorization chain.

 ::: tip Prerequisite
-Starting from 5.0, file-based ACL rules can be edited and reloaded from EMQX dashboard UI.<!--Should this note be removed?-->
+Starting from 5.0, file-based ACL rules can be edited and reloaded from EMQX dashboard UI.

 Be familiar with the basic concepts of [Authorization](./authz.md).